When I first found EX (which was a completely random Google miracle), I wasn't even sure I wanted to quit yet.

 And yet, here I am, a successful Quitter.

 Why?
-Because when I came to EX, I could see that there were people here who had already achieved what I thought that I maybe, sort of, kinda wanted to do.
-These people were ex-smokers and I was still a smoker.
+Because when I came to EX, I could see that there were people here who had already achieved what I wanted to achieve: these people were ex-smokers and I was still a smoker.
 They had something to share.
 I should listen.

 I accepted that.
 And I DID listen.

 I did the tracking exercises offered here on EX.
 I learned that, even though I smugly thought I already understood my triggers (phone, car, coffee...duh), I had one MAJOR trigger that I had never before understood.
-(It was my patio).
 Many smokers have unconscious triggers that they are completely unaware of!

 I did the separation exercises offered here on EX.
-Yes, I felt stupid (and I'm embarassed to admit it) superior when doing these exercises.
+Yes, I felt stupid and (I'm embarassed to admit it) superior when doing these exercises.
 But, holy cow.
-I cannot tell you how scary it was to walk out of my door on a trip to the grocery store, leaving my cigarettes behind ON PURPOSE.
-I remember standing next to the dining room table with my car keys in hand, looking at that pack of cigarettes sitting there...and telling myself that I was only going to be away from my cigarettes for about one hour.
-And not knowing if I could actually do that.
-I did it, though.
-And how incredibly empowering it felt to make that trip to the grocery store and back again without lighting up in the car...and (surprise!)
-NOT dying for want of a cigarette during for that one hour.
-The preparation for quitting is so important.
-But I'm getting ahead of myself...
+I cannot tell you how scary it was to walk out of my door on a trip to the grocery store, leaving my cigarettes behind on purpose.
+And how incredibly empowering it felt to make that trip to the grocery store and back again without lighting up...and (surprise!) not dying for want of a cigarette.

 There's been some discussion here lately about whether or not you have to WANT to quit in order to be a successful Quitter.
 Here's the thing, folks.
 You don't have to come here with the absolute conviction that you are ready to quit.
-But think about this: You wouldn't have found your way to EX if you didn't already have the "seed" growing in your brain.
+But you wouldn't have found your way to EX if you didn't already have the "seed" growing in your brain.